Madhur-01/Factors-Influencing-US-Home-Prices/README.md

-# Factors-Influencing-US-Home-Prices
+# Factors-Influencing-US-House-Prices
 Task - Using publically available data for the national factors that impact supply and demand of homes in US, build a model to study the effect of these variables on home prices.

+This project aims to predict US house prices based on various economic indicators and demographic factors.
+We aim to explore the relationships between these variables and the Case-Shiller Home Price Index (CSUSHPISA).
+The analysis includes data preprocessing, correlation analysis, feature selection, and the application of linear regression, Random Forest, and XGBoost models.

-Approach - The following variables are chosen for the study-
+The following variables are chosen for the study-

 1. Unemployment Rate (https://fred.stlouisfed.org/series/UNRATE)
 2. Per Capita GDP (https://fred.stlouisfed.org/series/A939RX0Q048SBEA)